Chirag-varu/smart-campus-system/README.md

 A comprehensive platform built with Next.js 14 + TypeScript that streamlines campus operations by integrating student & admin dashboards, resource booking, attendance, notices, and verification systems.

+Note: This is the project which was made for SIH Internal Hackthon and got selected

 The system enhances transparency, reduces manual effort, and ensures efficient utilization of campus resources.

 ## 🎯 Problem Statement